-Modularization within the context of transportation is not necessarily limited to the analysis of the vehicles and their load or the service provisioning, but can also be applied at the level of the logistics supply chain.
-For instance, triggered by the current inefficiencies of most logistics networks (e.g., use of partly empty trucks, suboptimal routes, traffic jams, overusage of highly polluting transportation modes) the Physical Internet (PI) Initiative aims to design "an open global logistics system founded on physical, digital and operational interconnectivity through encapsulation, interfaces and protocols" [14, p.
+Modularization is not necessarily limited to the analysis of the vehicles and their load, but can also be applied at a higher conceptual level such as the logistics supply chain.
+For instance, triggered by the current inefficiencies of most logistics networks (e.g., use of partly empty trucks, suboptimal routes, traffic jams, overusage of highly polluting transportation modes) the Physical Internet (PI) Initiative aims to design "an open global logistics system founded on physical, digital and operational interconnectivity through encapsulation, interfaces and protocols" [9, p.
 152].
 In order to achieve this goal, they propose to design a global logistics system based on the basic architectural principles adopted by the Internet for the distribution of digital information.
 This means that cargo is transported as a set of (smaller) packages, will reach its destination by traveling via a set of connecting nodes, may follow different routes (possibly upfront undetermined) and employs an open infrastructure (public stock facilities or transportation providers) to this end.
-Related to our focus, it is interesting to observe that the initiators of the project explicitly coin the importance of welldesigned modular structures in logistics and the problems associated with the opposite situation: "Innovation is bottlenecked, notably by lack of generic standards and protocols, transparency, modularity and systemic open infrastructure" [15, p.
+Related to our focus, it is interesting to observe that the initiators of the project explicitly coin the importance of well-designed modular structures in logistics and the problems originated by the opposite situation: "Innovation is bottlenecked, notably by lack of generic standards and protocols, transparency, modularity and systemic open infrastructure" [10, p.
 5].

-Whereas the exhaustive analysis of all listed characteristics for this new logistics system is outside the scope and purpose of this paper, some of them can easily be related to our integration pattern analysis presented above.
-First, regarding the cargo level, it is remarkable that within the PI approach the current freight containers are considered useful, but still too coarsegrained.
-Instead, a set of unitary and composite π -containers acting as world-standard, smart, green and modular containers is called for.
+Whereas space limitations do not allow us to analyze all listed characteristics for this new logistics system, some of them can easily be related to our integration pattern analysis presented above.
+First, regarding the cargo level, it is remarkable that the current freight containers are considered useful, but too coarse-grained.
+Instead, they propose a set of unitary and composite $\pi$ -containers as world-standard, smart, green and modular containers.
 They would differ from the currently used containers by being smaller (causing less "empty space" in containers), (de)composable (allowing to attach or disconnect multiple containers to each other), having advanced securing and sealing possibilities, being equipped with smart sensors and controllers, have conditioning capabilities if required, etc. Stated otherwise, the authors of the initiative argue that one large cargo container is not sufficient and should be considered as a modular system on its own.
-Of course, the decoupling between cargo and vehicle should be maintained as it was the case for current containers.
-Therefore, at the vehicle level, vehicles should be manufactured adhering to this new π container standard.
-Further, a global Physical Internet could spur the development of vehicles optimized (e.g., using the most adequate integration patterns) for the trajectory that they are required to serve (i.e., in some trajectories external propulsion mechanisms may be present, in others not).
+Of course, the decoupling between cargo and vehicle should be attained as it was the case for current containers.
+Therefore, at the vehicle level, vehicles should be manufactured adhering to this new $\pi$ -container standard.
+Further, a global PI could spur the development of vehicles optimized (e.g., using the most adequate integration patterns) for the trajectory which they are required to serve (i.e., in some trajectories external propulsion mechanisms may be present, in others not).